zrei/aoc23/README.md

 ## Day 21
 * Did part 1 with bfs that memoised based on both coordinates and path length
 * For part 2, I optimised the bfs to memoise only based on coordinates since any point reached with an even number of steps remaining will be reachable by the end

+## Day 22
+* Mostly just brute forced part 1, though ran into a minor issue where I missed out some of the cases where a block can support another
+* Part 2 uses a traversal of the tower